 Here’s a look at five business calculations, some simple, others less so, that you should know.

 The independent t-test is perhaps a bit more complicated.
 It’s used to determine if two sample means are statistically significant, or if the difference in means is simply the result of random error.
 The equation provides a score, called the “t value”.
 Once you have calculated t, you must compare it to a “critical t value”.
 If t is larger than critical t, then you can conclude that the observed difference in means is statistically significant.

-It’s worth noting that you select the critical t value based on the level of confidence you’d like to have and on the size of the sample, which is called degrees of freedom.
-A common confidence level is 95 percent, meaning that there will only be a 5 percent chance that the variation between means is due to random error if t is larger than the critical t.
+It’s worth noting that you select the critical t value based on the level of confidence you’d like to have and on the size of the sample.
+This is called degrees of freedom.
+A common confidence level is 95 percent.
+That means there will only be a 5 percent chance that the variation between means is due to random error if t is larger than the critical t.

 Independent t-tests have a number of useful real-world applications.
 For example, let’s say you want to test two web pages to see which one converts better.
 In this case, the two page variants are your independent variables, and the conversion rates of the pages are your dependent variables (the means you wish to compare).

 You can use an independent t-test to determine if the difference in conversion rates is statistically meaningful.
 This free tool will do all the math for you, or you can learn more about doing the calculations yourself here.

 On the whole, how do your customers feel about your business?
 Thanks to the net promoter score, you’ll be able to answer that critical question.